 What are anxiety disorders?

 Anxiety disorders are mental illnesses.
-The different types of anxiety disorders include:
+There are different types of anxiety disorders, including:

-A phobia is an intense fear around a specific thing like an object, animal, or situation.
+A phobia is an intense fear of a specific thing like an object or animal, or situation.
 Most of us are scared of something, but these feelings don’t disrupt our lives.
-With phobias, people change the way they live in order to avoid the feared object or situation.
+People with a diagnosis of specific phobia disorder, change the way they live in order to avoid the feared object or situation.

 Panic disorder involves repeated and unexpected panic attacks.
 A panic attack is a feeling of sudden and intense fear that lasts for a short period of time.
-It causes a lot of physical feelings like a racing heart, shortness of breath, or nausea.
-Panic attacks can be a normal reaction to a stressful situation, or a part of other anxiety disorders.
-With panic disorder, panic attacks seem to happen for no reason.
+It causes a lot of physical sensations like a racing heart, shortness of breath, light-headedness, numbness or tingling in extremities, or nausea.
+Panic attacks can be a reaction to a stressful situation or a part of other anxiety disorders.
+With panic disorder, panic attacks seem to happen out of the blue.
 People who experience panic disorder fear more panic attacks and may worry that something bad will happen as a result of the panic attack.
 Some people change their routine to avoid triggering more panic attacks.

 Agoraphobia is fear of being in a situation where a person can’t escape or find help if they experience a panic attack or other feelings of anxiety.
-A person with agoraphobia may avoid public places or even avoid leaving their homes.
+Situations commonly linked to agoraphobia include small, enclosed, or isolated places, lines, and crowds.
+A person diagnosed with agoraphobia may avoid public places or even avoid leaving their homes.

 Social anxiety disorder